Canary-Prism/GarbageAppmaker/README.md

 # GarbageAppMaker
 So i am lazy and hate manual finger labour...

+### this is one of the more complicate apps i've made, so [here](https://github.com/Canary-Prism/GarbageAppmaker/blob/main/Tutorial.md) is a tutorial/guide

 ### [Download](https://github.com/Canary-Prism/GarbageAppMaker/releases/)

 I'm assuming you know how to use GitHub.
 If not then here: